My Journey to the National Museum of African American History

 Wade in the Water

 Other times, I felt uplifted by the resiliency of the black struggle.
 At every crux of our nation’s history.
-Black people have forced American to live up to its touted ideals that it often fails to do in reality.
+Black people have forced America to live up to its touted ideals that it often fails to do in reality.
 Ideas of freedom and liberty and justice for all.
-From Nat Turners violent and brutal rebellion to the treacherous road to freedom that Harriet Tubman guided countless slaves too.
+From Nat Turner’s violent and brutal rebellion to the treacherous road to freedom that Harriet Tubman guided countless slaves too.
 To Dr. King telling his people that he wouldn’t get to the mountain top with us or Malcolm X’s profound insight into the American black political psyche with his, ‘Ballot or the Bullet‘ speech.
 How art, music, fashion, sports, and culture were all shaped by black Americans throughout the centuries.
 For America to be still a young nation, it’s history is quite fruitful.

 Lift Every Voice and Sing

 American history is many things.
 It’s inspirational, it’s tragic, it’s complicated, and so much more.
 There was history on this land long before Columbus landed in Haiti in 1492 and began the age of European Conquest.
 There was the triumph of winning two World Wars at high costs to the election of the first Black President.
 All of this is America.
 Every step or stumble along the way, black people have been there.
 Against all the odds, we have overcome so much.
-And in the age of Trump and Black Lives Matter we still, have a damn long way to go.
+And in the age of Trump and Black Lives Matter.
+We still, have a damn long way to go.

 The National Museum of African American History proves something that I have always known since I was a child.
 That black history is genuinely American.
 We still have a long road ahead of us.
-But the museum shows how far we’ve come and how far, we still have to travel.
+But the museum shows how far we’ve come and how further we still have to travel.